mshahat/TIBCO_PSG18_API-led/README.md

 As part of this breakout, some exercises are planned, this guide is to help setting up the environment.

+## Labs
+The following labs are planned, click on each for more details

+ * Events Processing Lab1
+ * APIs Lab 1
+ * APIs Lab 2

 ## Prerequisites

 Software you need to install and accounts you need to have to be able to carry on the labs during the workshops.